 Learn to Rest, Not to Quit

 When faced with the situation of draining yourself with work, many of us doubt the purpose of their effort.
 Many think quitting is the solution.
-When you feel tired, the solution is to rest, not to quit.
+I believe that when you feel tired, the solution is to rest, not to quit.
+Nurturing the balance and ability to to pause, rather than keep pushing is a practice and takes time to develop.

 As you rest, give yourself the chance to think whether this feeling was merely provoked because you overworked your mind, or truly because you are not passionate about what you are doing.
 Rest will give you the time to think clearly and evaluate the situation.